Grapeseed Carrier Oil Botanical Name: Vitis vinifera

 Grape seed oil contains high levels of Vitamin E, which is a fat-soluble antioxidant.
 It aids in preventing any cell membrane related injuries.
 The oil from grapeseed helps the immune system and increases the blood circulation as well.
 After any surgery or an injury, the oil reduces the swelling faster than any other medicines.

-Flavonoids found in grape seed oil work to inflect cell-signaling pathways.
-Oregon State University states, “The Flavonoids have an antioxidant behavior that responds to iron and copper that bond to proteins”.
+Flavonoids found in grape seed oil work to inflect cell-signalling pathways.
+Oregon State University states, “The Flavonoids have an antioxidant behaviour that responds to iron and copper that bond to proteins”.
 Grapeseed is mildly astringent in nature and helps to tighten and tone skin.
 Grapeseed contains proanthocyanidins, which are very potent antioxidants, that help in diminishing the sun’s damaging effects and lessen free radical damage.

 Grapeseed oil is also helpful for healing wounds.
 It is rich in linoleic acid levels, which is an essential fatty acid that is quite important for the skin and cell membranes.
 Grapeseed oil has great moisturizing properties.
 Grapeseed oil is also rich in vitamins, minerals and causes no skin irritation.